psforever/PSF-LoginServer/README.md

 12:17:28.037 [main] ERROR PsLogin - Unable to initialize pscrypto java.lang.UnsatisfiedLinkError: Unable to load library 'pscrypto': Native library (win32-x86-64/pscrypto.dll) not found in resource path
 ```
 Then you are missing the native library required to provide cryptographic functions to the login server.
-To fix this, you need a binary build of the https://github.com/psforever/PSCrypto project.
-See the above step for extracting the required files.
+To fix this, you need a binary build of [PSCrypto](#downloading-pscrypto).

 ## Contributing
 Please fork the project and provide a pull request to contribute code.
 Coding guidelines and contribution checklists coming soon.